bluecatlabs/gateway-workflows/Community/mist_importer/README.md

 **Loading Options**
 There are two loading options which you can toggle on or off when loading.
 Default is toggled off.
 - Include Matches
-When this option is toggled on, it will load the clients which **MATCH**, meaning IP addresses that exists in both BlueCat Address Manager and in Mist Dashboard where the MAC address match as well.
+When this option is toggled on, it will additionally load the clients which **MATCH**, meaning IP addresses that exists in both BlueCat Address Manager and in Mist Dashboard where the MAC address match as well.

 - Include IPAM only
 When this option is toggled on, it will load the clients which only exists in BlueCat Address Manager.
-These clients will be listed as a *reclaimable IP address*.
+These clients will be listed as a *"reclaimable IP address"*.

     + *"Reclaimable IP Address"* => An IP address that exists in BlueCat Address Manager, but not in Mist Dashboard.
 This may represent a device that was turned off at the time of the discovery, or the address may no longer exist on the network.